 It was all so much to take.
 So much to see and feel.
 And so much to accept.
-Because to finally wake up and get it, meant accepting all of the feelings of powerlessness, helplessness and the absolute furor that springs forth as a result.
+Because to finally wake up and get it, meant accepting all of the feelings of powerlessness, helplessness, guilt and the absolute furor that springs forth as a result.

 I stopped at the memorials that had been erected in his memory, and read the messages there.
 One in particular struck me then, and remains burned in my memory now.
 The gist of it was this, “White privilege is driving down Larpenteur twice a day every day for 40 years and never being pulled over once.”

 After this, my entire perspective changed forever.
-I found myself distrustful of White people and angry all the time.
-I still struggle with that distrust and that anger.
+I found myself distrustful of white people and angry all the time.
+I still struggle with that distrust and that anger, especially after the 2016 presidential election.
 I struggle with the fact that there are people with whom I cannot have these discussions.
 That there are people with whom I no longer feel safe.
 I still struggle with what to do with the anger, the sadness, the despair.

 My life has quite a few defining moments, but waking up has been the most impactful of all.